Lockheed CP-140 Aurora: Replacement

 Several options had been suggested for a CP-140M replacement.
 These included the Boeing P-8 Poseidon and the Raytheon Sentinel, based on the Bombardier Global Express-6500, as well as late entrant PAL Aerospace Global Express 6500-based P-6.

 The RCAF had planned to downsize the fleet from eighteen to fourteen aircraft, with three already being withdrawn and a fourth test aircraft to be retired in the near future.
 The retirement of the CP-140 was originally expected around 2030, and could have resulted in a capability gap as the RCAF did not anticipate replacements to be delivered until 2032 to 2038.
 The RCAF's Weapon System Manager (WSM) had prepared plans to have the CP-140M operational until 2035 to 2040.

 On March 28, 2023, the Government of Canada sent a Letter of Request to the US's Foreign Military Sales program to approve the purchase sixteen P-8A to replace the current CP-140 fleet, but it did not indicate any timeline for delivery.
 On June 27, 2023, the US Congress approved the LOR for Canada to acquire the P-8.

 On November 30, 2023, Minister of National Defence Bill Blair announced the acquisition of sixteen P-8A Poseidon aircraft for the Royal Canadian Air Force.
 This acquisition is initially set for fourteen aircraft, with an option of two additional aircraft.
-It is anticipated by the Department of National Defence that the first aircraft will be delivered in 2026, with full operational capacity by 2033.
+It is anticipated by the Department of National Defence that the first aircraft will be delivered in 2026, all 14 aircraft to be delivered by the fall of 2027, with full operational capacity by 2033.

+The decision to proceed with a sole-source purchase of the Boeing aircraft was seen as a significant win for US as the Canadian government was under pressure to pick the US aircraft.
+David Cohen, the US ambassador to Canada, had sent a letter to cabinet ministers, including then Treasury Board president Anita Anand, urging them to move ahead with the sole-source deal purchase.

+Four Aurora were declared surplus and retired between 2023 and 2025.
+The four will be broken up in Nova Scotia and trucked to an aircraft retirement facility in Quebec.

+Assembly of the first CP-8 fuselage began in February 2026, with delivery now expected to start from 2027.